ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 aws s3 ls
 ```

-## Create Amazon Managed Blockchain Fabric Client Node
+## Create Amazon Managed Hyperledger Fabric Client Node
-Use the AWS Console to configure the Amazon Managed Blockchain Fabric Client node.
+Use the AWS Console to configure the Amazon Managed Hyperledger Fabric Client node.
 This is a step by step process.

-### Connect to EC2 Blockchain Console Instance
+### Connect to EC2 Hyperledger Console Instance
-Using ssh from your local machine, connect to your AWS EC2 Instance tagged "blockchain-console"
+Using ssh from your local machine, connect to your AWS EC2 Instance tagged "hyperledger-fabric-console"

 ### Configure BlockChain Environment
 Configure BlockChain Fabric environment variables